 Hornets are typically black and white to brownish-red in color.
 They prey on other insects and can become very aggressive when disturbed.
 The most common species of hornet that people come into contact with is the bald-faced hornet.

 Mud daubers are a large, solitary species of stinging insect.
 They range in color from black to metallic blue and may or may not have yellow or green markings.
-They create their nests out of mud.
+They create their nests out of the mud.

 Wasps have a pinched waist and long thin legs that dangle below their body when flying.
 Their body is black or brown in color with yellow or orange markings.
 Their wings are grayish in color.
 The paper wasp is a species that people commonly come into contact with.

 Yellow Jackets have a segmented, hairless body, and a distinctive thin waist.
-Their body has a well-defined yellow and black stripped pattern on it.
+Their body has a well-defined yellow and black striped pattern on it.
 Their face and head is a blend of black and yellow colors.